telvarost/TelsDrinks-StationAPI/README.md

 * Look for ferns on top really green grass!
 * Cocoa is used in the brewing of many of the mods signature drinks <3

+Sticks were added as a rare oak leaf drop in other biomes to help signify that the mod is working.

 How the mod works:
 * Kettles are heated by placing lava, fire, or a lit furnace below them.
 * When kettles are heated the hot variant of a drink is given.